counc009/cs474-project/project_notes.md

 Thursday, April 20, 2023
 * I have everything in quick sort verified except for BB 7/8, which are issues with the support.
+  - One thing to note here, I had weird issued because I had assigned next x to nil in the main function, removing this (it had no real purpose) made several things suddenly be able to be verified.